archbung/haskell-gargantext/README.md

 Version 2.9.1
 ```

-NOTE: Default build (with optimizations) requires large amounts of RAM
-(16GB at least).
-To avoid heavy compilation times and swapping out your
-machine, it is recommended to `stack build` with the `--fast` flag,
+NOTE: Default build (with optimizations) requires large amounts of RAM (16GB at least).
+To avoid heavy compilation times and swapping out your machine, it is recommended to `stack build` with the `--fast` flag, i.e.:
-i.e.:

 ```shell
 stack build --fast
 ```

-#### Build with Cabal
+##### Build with Cabal (recommanded)

-Once you have a valid version of `cabal`, building requires generating
-a valid `cabal.project`.
+Once you have a valid version of `cabal`, building requires generating a valid `cabal.project`.
 This can be done by installing `stack2cabal`:

 ```shell
 cabal v2-install stack2cabal-1.0.14